by Calculated Risk on 9/27/2019 08:38:00 AM

 The dashed red lines are the quarterly levels for real PCE.

-Using the two-month method to estimate Q3 PCE growth (first two months of the quarter), PCE was increasing at a 1.5% annual rate in Q3 2013 (using mid-month method, PCE was increasing at 1.6% rate).
-This suggests sluggish PCE (and GDP) growth in Q3.
+Using the two-month method to estimate Q2 PCE growth, PCE was increasing at a 2.8% annual rate in Q3 2019. (using the mid-month method, PCE was increasing at 2.3%).
+This suggests slower PCE growth in Q3 than in Q2.